SChan11E6/HKU-Archery-Scoresheet-OCR/README.md

 Before any installation, please make sure your system has python 3.12.

-To check, open Terminal or Command Prompt, then type the following command.
+To check, open Terminal or Command Prompt, then run the following command.

 #### For Windows
 ```